aarongustafson/jekyll-crosspost-to-medium/README.md

 Crossposted files will be logged in `.cache/medium_crossposted.yml`, so make sure that file gets checked into your Git repo if you work from multiple computers.
 That will enssure you never crosspost an entry more than once.

+You can control crossposting globally by setting the same variable in your Jekyll configuration file.
+Setting it to false will skip the processing loop entirely, which can be useful for local preview builds.

 ## Credits

 Many thanks to Jeremy Keith for [sharing his process](https://adactio.com/journal/9694) (and [PHP code](https://gist.github.com/adactio/c174a4a68498e30babfd)) for getting this working on his own site.